luchete80/WeldFormFEM/DEVLOG.md

          - Fixed Huge mem leaking in CPU file
          - Fixed some commented hourglass for hexa 20250510 - Fixed mass calculation from vol
          - FIXED CHUNG HULBERT ACCEL CORRECTION!
-NOW WORKING
+NOW C++ version WORKING
+         - Cube results is exactly like F90 ver.
+         - With change in mass friction is working